 The Company uses adjusted earnings before taxes, interest, and depreciation and amortization (“Adjusted EBITDA”), a non-GAAP financial measure as defined by the SEC, to evaluate the Company’s financial performance.
 This performance measure is not defined by accounting principles generally accepted in the United States and should be considered in addition to, and not in lieu of, GAAP financial measures.

 Adjusted EBITDA is defined as earnings before taxes, interest, and depreciation and amortization, adjusted for specified items.
 The Company calculates Adjusted EBITDA by removing the impact of specific items and adding back the amounts of interest expense and depreciation and amortization to earnings before income taxes.
 When calculating Adjusted EBITDA, the Company does not add back depreciation expense for aircraft engines that are on lease, as the Company believes this expense matches with the corresponding revenue earned on engine leases.
-Depreciation expense for leased engines totaled $0.3 million and $1.9 million for the fiscal year ended March 31, 2022, and 2021, respectively.
+Depreciation expense for leased engines totaled $1.6 million and $0.3 million for the fiscal year ended March 31, 2023, and 2022, respectively..

 Management believes that Adjusted EBITDA is a useful measure of the Company’s performance because it provides investors additional information about the Company’s operations allowing better evaluation of underlying business performance and better period-to-period comparability.
 Adjusted EBITDA is not intended to replace or be an alternative to operating income, the most directly comparable amounts reported under GAAP.

 Established in 1980, Air T Inc. is a portfolio of powerful businesses and financial assets, each of which is independent yet interrelated.
-Its core segments are overnight air cargo, aviation ground support equipment manufacturing, and commercial aircraft asset management and logistics.
+Its core segments are overnight air cargo, aviation ground support equipment manufacturing and sales, commercial jet engines and parts, and corporate and other.
 We seek to expand, strengthen and diversify Air T’s after-tax cash flow per share.
 Our goal is to build Air T’s core businesses, and when appropriate, to expand into adjacent and other industries.
 We seek to activate growth and overcome challenges while delivering meaningful value for all stakeholders.
 For more information, visit www.airt.net.

 • Economic and industry conditions in the Company’s markets;